My Hero Academia: You're Next: Theatrical

 My Hero Academia: You're Next was released in Japan on August 2, 2024, and received 4D screenings across 136 theaters in the same day it released.
 The film held its American premiere at Beyond Fest in Los Angeles on October 6, 2024.
 It was also screened in the United States by Toho International on October 11, 2024.
 In September 2024, Crunchyroll and Sony Pictures announced that they had acquired the select international theatrical rights to the film through October.

 Home media

 My Hero Academia: You're Next was released on Blu-ray and DVD in Japan on February 19, 2025.
 The deluxe "Plus Ultra" edition contains an original video animation based on the bonus manga chapter "A Piece of Cake", and follows Deku, Bakugo, and the rest of Class 1-A prior to the film's storyline.
-The film was released on Blu-ray in the United States and Canada by Toho on April 1, 2025.
+The film was released on Blu-ray in the United States and Canada by Toho on April 1, 2025, and in the United Kingdom by Crunchyroll on November 24.
 Netflix and Crunchyroll began streaming the film on April 20, 2025.